Fazendaaa/FarmNotes/docs/index.md

 First advice is to have right by your side a Design Patterns by GoF to follow along some concepts; I bought mine used through a site called [Estante Virtual](https://www.estantevirtual.com.br/); I know the Design Patterns are more OOP related but most books reference it and even not reading in its wholesome, is a good addition to have, it might help you out understand what some authors really want to mean.

+A good first tip about writing code before reading any of this tips is: _"Trust no one, including yourself."_

 - [FarmNotes](#farmnotes)
     - [The 5S](#the-5s)
     - [The overview](#the-overview)